 The FTC has urged consumers not to allow control of their PCs to any caller, never to give out credit card or other personal information, or to simply hang up on such calls.

 There are several ways to find support from Avast.

 Find the answer yourself

 Many of the most common questions are answered in the Frequently Asked Questions (FAQ) section of our website.
-Categories include our consumer and business products, as well as avast!
-Mobile Security, and additional products such as BackUp, EasyPass, and the new PC optimizer, GrimeFighter.
+Categories include our consumer and business products, as well as Avast Mobile Security, and additional products such as Cleanup and Avast SecureLine VPN.

 Call toll-free support

 We offer Total Care Support for your smartphone, laptop, printer, or game console.
 This is a paid service, with a free consultation before anything is done.